drogers141/imdb-info-local-videos/README.md

 ```
 You can also change the database settings in the settings.py of course if you know how.

-Initiate a python virtual environment and install the dependencies:
+The project uses pipenv to manage python dependencies.
+So from the root directory run:
 ```
 # install pipenv in your system (see pipenv docs)
 pip install pipenv